Xorast/hello-world/Notes/Notes.md

     We tend to use relative path.
 We use " ./lalalala" the "./" is "in the directory we are currently in".
 For example for the link to the css file for html.
     One dot . directory we are in
     Two dot .. directory one level above

+    Commit is like saving and Pushing is putting on the cloud.
+    Commit is local and push in to push to a distance host.
+    Take the habit to commit often !
+Important for employer; show how you got to the final result.